xieyaoyue/tp/docs/UserGuide.md

 3. Copy the file to a home folder you would like to use.
 4. Open a terminal in that home folder and enter java -jar duke.jar to begin.
 5. Type the desired command and press Enter to execute it.
 Tips: entering help will display the help window with a list of commands that could be executed.

-6. Refer to the Features below for details of each command.
+Refer to the Features below for details of each command.

 ## 3. Features
+This section shows the features that can be executed by the user.
 ### Adding a todo: `todo`
 Adds a new item to the list of todo items.